butfirstchai.com

 • How do I cook pizza in a cast iron skillet?

-• How to make it?
+• 🔪Steps to make cast-iron skillet pizza

-• 📖 Recipe
+• 📖 Recipe Card

 How do I cook pizza in a cast iron skillet?

-I start on the stove and finish in the preheated oven like my Keema Naan recipe but here we continue with the cast iron pan.
+I start on the stove and finish in the preheated oven, like my Keema Naan recipe, but here we continue with the cast-iron pan.
 To make delicious pizza, heat the cast-iron pan on the lowest flame while you stretch the dough on the counter.
 Then carefully place the stretched dough on the pan and start adding the toppings.
 Once you are done with the toppings, move the pan to the preheated oven and bake until the cheese melts.

 Let's look at what you need to make the Pizza dough and some basic items to make a pizza!